Significant updates: 12 Feb. 2022 (See #3 below:In memoriam:Dr. David Ferguson)

 She [Lynn Boshkov] was just so wonderfully “chill” in bone marrows.
 She had the best ability to keep patients distracted and at-ease during the whole procedure.

-#3 By @shroon7 1 Jan.
+#3 By @shroon7, 1 Jan.
 2019

 To sum up: Considering THREE fabulous hemepaths I’ve had the good fortune to work with are three of your top choices after your long career, I’d consider myself very blessed.